KiFoundation/ki-simulator/README.md

 # ki-simulator v.0.1

-This repository regroup the Python version of the scripts that constitute the Ki Simulator.
+This repository regroups the Python version of the scripts that constitute the Ki Simulator.

 ## Structure
 The current iteration is structured as follows: